Site map

 How soon can you start taking your pension?

 You can start accessing your Retirement Income Builder benefits in full from the Normal Pension Age (NPA).
-You can take them earlier than this but your benefits will be reduced as they’ll be paid out for longer.
+You can take them earlier, but your benefits will be reduced as they’ll be paid out for longer.

 You may wish to fully retire, or flexibly retire by taking a percentage of your benefits and continuing to work and make contributions.
 Find out more about your options.